-The study has been undertaken to evaluate organoleptic characteristics of the food products prepared by incorporating neutraceuticals singly and in blended forms.
-Three variants were prepared with incorporation of neutraceuticals at 7%, 14%, 21% along with a bland neutraceuticals free variant to serve as control.
-The four variants were prepared and served fresh to 15 semi-trained personals for the evaluation of organoleptic characteristics like colour, flavour, taste, texture and over all acceptability.
+The study was undertaken to evaluate the organoleptic characteristics of the food products prepared by incorporating neutraceuticals singly and in blended forms.
+Three variants were prepared with incorporation of neutraceuticals at 7 per cent, 14 per cent, 21 per cent along with a bland neutraceutical free variant to serve as control.
+The four variants were prepared and served fresh to 15 semi-trained personals for the evaluation of organoleptic characteristics like colour, flavour, taste, texture and overall acceptability.
 Results revealed that the first two variants were accepted as well as control in terms of all the sensory attributes but not the third variant.
-Thus it can be concluded that the two neutraceuticals can be successfully incorporated up to 14% level.
+Thus, it can be concluded that the two neutraceuticals can be successfully incorporated up to 14 per cent level.